mmcclimon/jekyll-site/readme.md

-# mcclimon.org
+# mcclimon.org -- Outdated

-This is my website, hosted (now) on Github pages, generated with Jekyll.
-Feel free to poke around, but nothing too much exciting going on.
+This repository is no longer the source for my website.

 Contact: michael@mcclimon.org